muxinc/mux-docs/videojs/getting-started.md

 <script src="//src.litix.io/videojs/2/videojs-mux.js"></script>
 ```

-Alternatively, you can bundle videojs-mux into your own player script through `npm`.
-If you choose to go down this path, we suggest that you check for updates often and merge these into your player as soon as makes sense with your development schedule.
-The API will not change within major versions.
+**Alternatively**, you can bundle videojs-mux into your own player script through `npm`.
+If you choose this path we suggest that you update often to make sure you have the latest features.

 ```bash
 # For npm installs, use the following